Bessonov/ngTagsInput/README.md

-# About this (throw-away) fork
+# About this fork

 It's based on v2.3.0 tag and was created for basic ie8 support.
 Angular 1.2.x is required, because Angular 1.3 drops ie8 support.
 My changes may or may not to work.
+I will accept pull-requests, but there is neither official support for nor I have requirement to have new tests, coverage, documentation and so on.

 ## Installing
 - Bower (`bower install Bessonov/ngTagsInput.ie8-bower --save`)